Nov 16, 2020 | < 1

 The Overall Anxiety Severity and Impairment Scale (“OASIS”) is a brief continuous measure of overall anxiety severity and impairment.
 The OASIS can be used across anxiety disorders, with multiple anxiety disorders, and with sub-threshold anxiety symptoms.
 This instrument is 5 questions long and well validated in multiple settings and populations.

-Psychometric Properties
+Psychometric Properties of the OASIS

 A cut-score of 8 correctly classifies 87% of a clinical population sample as having an anxiety diagnosis or not.